andrerpena/browserify-tests/readme.md

  passed to `module.exports` represents the module itself.
 In the sample project, there are 2 modules, `logger.js` and `emailSender.js`, and `logger.js` depends on `emailSender.js`.

 When compiling a Browserify bundle, you can choose one ore more entry points.
 In our case, the entry point is `main.js`.
 Browserify is supposed to detect that `main.js` depends on `logger.js` and that the later, in turn, depends on `emailSender.js`.
-Browser should, then, generate the output bundle.
+Browserify should, then, generate the output bundle.

 In order to generate the bundle: